MarkPKCollier/CurriculumLearningFYP/README.md

 This repository contains the source code for a set of experiments which compare the performance of 6 syllabuses for curriculum learning.

+We conduct experiments comparing the syllabuses effect on speed of learning and generalization ability on the Copy, Repeat Copy and Associative Recall problems proposed in the Neural Turing Machines Paper.

 ## Repo Guide

 - ```/``` scripts for running experiments and analyzing their results.